 These initial factors were used to narrow the selection of sites within the City to allow for a more informed approach to selecting sites.
-Following the selection of sites through the above-mentioned data-driven approach, sites were then further narrowed down through onthe-ground research that looked at the potential to yield a positive count of net new units, the feasibility of the redevelopment of the existing use, and any known developer interest that has been revealed through developer discussions with City staff.
-Developers with prior experience in the City have participated in the identification of sites.
+Following the selection of sites through the above-mentioned data-driven approach, sites were then further narrowed down through onthe-ground research that looked at the potential to yield a positive count of net new units, the feasibility of the redevelopment of the existing use, and any known developer interest that has been revealed through developer discussions with City staff. - Developers with prior experience in the City have participated in the identification of sites.
 This included the use of online mapping tools, including Google Earth and Google maps, as well as City knowledge of the current projects in the pipeline and development interest in certain areas of the City.
 These methods were used to verify building vacancies and the underutilized status of existing uses.
 The methodology was developed to align with current trends in the City.
 The detailed Sites Inventory Form provides the context of each site, including the General Plan designation, the zoning designation, and a description of existing uses, and notes if the site was previously identified.
 The City is experiencing increased development interest in the areas identified for future development, and multiple inquiries regarding potential housing projects are received on a monthly basis.
 Through the process of updating the Housing Element, there have been workshops, newsletters, and outreach to developers and property owners.
 Four local developers have met with City staff to discuss specific properties and potential densities to support future residential or mixed-use development within the areas identified as having strong potential for redevelopment.
 At least six out-of-area developers have inquired about properties identified in the Sites Inventory and the willingness for Lomita to embrace higher-density residential projects.
 Development interest has been focused primarily on Narbonne Avenue, with additional interest expressed on Lomita Boulevard.

 Based on recent trends in the City, under the City's adopted regulations, the likelihood for non-residential uses in the MUO is limited.
 A standalone commercial project has not been developed in the MUO for over 30 years.
 Recent development activity in the MUO demonstrates a strong market for residential development along the City's mixed-use core.
+This includes a reduction in commercial in the mixed-use development located at 25114 Narbonne Avenue.
 The City has supported a reduction in commercial for all mixed-use development on Narbonne Avenue.
-Furthermore, as described in Program 14, Rezone Program, the City will update the regulations of the MUO to enforce a minimum density of 20 dwelling units per acre, will mandate a minimum of 50 percent of the total square footage be dedicated for residential uses, and will permit exclusively residential uses.
+Furthermore, as described in Program 14, Rezone Program, the City will update the regulations of the MUO will-to enforce a minimum density of 20 dwelling units per acre, will mandate a minimum of 50 percent of the total square footage be dedicated for residential uses, and will permit exclusively residential uses.
+Therefore, the likelihood for residential development will be non-existent for those sites that fall under the MUO.
 Several sites on Narbonne Avenue have been identified by developers for possible projects subject to the rezone to 30 units per acre.